Anshul619/HLD-System-Designs/src/DesignComponents/AWS/ComputeServices/AWSFargate.md

 - Compatible with both [EKS](../AWSResourceMgmtServices/AmazonEKS.md) & [ECS](../AWSResourceMgmtServices/AmazonECS.md) i.e. these services can run with Fargate as deployment option, instead of EC2.
 - You can use it to run containers without managing servers or clusters of Amazon EC2 instances.
 - Fargate has a flexible computing model, which does not require you to select an instance type or directly configure your cluster.
-- It scales up transparently and you pay according to the CPU and memory resources you actually use.
+- It scales up transparently & you pay according to the CPU and memory resources you actually use.

 ![img.png](../assests/aws_ecs_fargate.png)